 We are aware of a number of companies and research institutions developing gene transfer programs progressing in Duchenne.
 For example, in June 2023, Sarepta Therapeutics, Inc., or Sarepta, announced that it had received accelerated approval for its gene therapy candidate ELEVIDYS for the treatment of ambulatory pediatric patients aged 4 through 5 years with Duchenne.
 In December 2023, Sarepta announced that it submitted a supplemental BLA to broaden the approved indication for ELEVIDYS to all patients (all ages and ambulation status) with Duchenne, and on February 16, 2024 Sarepta announced that the FDA accepted the supplemental BLA for priority review.
 On June 20, 2024, Sarepta announced that the FDA approved an expansion to the labeled indication for ELEVIDYS to include a full approval for the treatment of ambulatory Duchenne patients who are at least 4 years of age.
 The FDA also granted accelerated approval for non-ambulatory patients aged 4 and older.
 We are also aware of several companies and research institutions conducting clinical trials of product candidates focused on systemic gene transfers for Duchenne, including Genethon with a product candidate currently being evaluated in a Phase 1/2/3 clinical trial, REGENXBIO Inc. with a product candidate in Phase 1/2 clinical development.
+Pfizer Inc., or Pfizer had a product candidate in Phase 3 clinical development.
 On June 12, 2024, Pfizer announced that its candidate did not meet the primary endpoint or demonstrate significance in key secondary endpoints of the trial and on July 30, 2024, announced it had discontinued its DMD program.
-We are also aware of several companies and research institutions conducting clinical trials in small molecule product candidates focused on CPVT, including Armgo Pharmaceuticals, Inc. with an orally administered Rycal in a Phase 2 clinical trial and Cardurion Pharmaceuticals, Inc. with an orally administered CAMKII-delta inhibitor candidate in a Phase 2 clinical trial.
+We are also aware of several companies and research institutions conducting clinical trials in small molecule product candidates focused on CPVT, including Armgo Pharmaceuticals, Inc. with an orally administered CAMKII-delta inhibitor candidate in a Phase 2 clinical trial.